Greek mythology: Trojan War and aftermath

 The Trojan War provided a variety of themes and became a main source of inspiration for Ancient Greek artists (e.g. metopes on the Parthenon depicting the sack of Troy); this artistic preference for themes deriving from the Trojan Cycle indicates its importance to the Ancient Greek civilization.
-The same mythological cycle also inspired a series of posterior European literary writings.
+The same mythological cycle also inspired a series of later European literary writings.
 For instance, Trojan Medieval European writers, unacquainted with Homer at first hand, found in the Troy legend a rich source of heroic and romantic storytelling and a convenient framework into which to fit their own courtly and chivalric ideals.
 Twelfth-century authors, such as Benoît de Sainte-Maure (Roman de Troie [Romance of Troy, 1154–60]) and Joseph of Exeter (De Bello Troiano [On the Trojan War, 1183]) describe the war while rewriting the standard version they found in Dictys and Dares.
 They thus follow Horace's advice and Virgil's example: they rewrite a poem of Troy instead of telling something completely new.

 Some of the more famous heroes noted for their inclusion in the Trojan War were: